tschuehly/htmx-spring-workshop/README.md

 # Lab 6: Full Text Search

+In this lab we will enable our users to search the user table.

-# Lab : Infinite Scrolling using Pageable
+# Lab 7: Infinite Scrolling using Pageable

+In this lab we will only load new users when we are scrolling down, improving our initial page speed

 # Lab : Exception Messages with I18n